pbaylis/pbaylis.github.io/_posts/2015-03-01-highdim-fe.markdown

 ---
 layout: post
-title:  "High dimensional fixed effects in Stata and R"
+title:  "Estimating dimensional fixed effects in Stata and R"
-date:   2015-03-05
+date:   2015-03-01
 categories: econometrics, fixed effects
 ---

-# Notes on packages to estimate high-dimensional FE

-## Stata
+# Stata

 - reghdfe: Implements and improves algorithm from Guimaraes and Portugal (2010) by porting to mata and avoiding bottlenecks
     + https://github.com/sergiocorreia/reghdfe